JooHyunPark-JP/HealthFusion/README.md

   - **Aerobic Workouts**: Log exercises like running, cycling, and walking with time, distance, and calories burned.
   - **Anaerobic Workouts**: Track strength-based exercises like push-ups and squats, including sets, repetitions, and weights.

-- **Simple Goal Setting**:
+- **Goal Setting**:
-  - Set daily and weekly goals (e.g., "Run 30 minutes daily").
+  - Create custom daily and weekly goals, like "Run 30 minutes daily" or "Do 50 push-ups weekly."
-  - Track goal progress with progress bars.
+  - Create daily and weekly goals that automatically track progress based on workout activity, dynamically updating goals as workouts are completed.
+    - Goals are marked as completed automatically once their target is reached on a daily and weekly basis.
+    - Visual indicators, such as progress bars, make it easy to track progress at a glance.

 - **Visualization**:
   - Visualize workout data using a line chart.